What is the difference between a debit card and a credit card?

 In summary, the main difference between a debit card and a credit card is that a debit card uses funds directly from the cardholder's bank account, while a credit card allows the cardholder to borrow money from the card issuer, resulting in the need to repay the borrowed amount later with interest, if applicable.

-by cornelius.fay , 9 months ago
+by cornelius.fay , a year ago

 @paolo.leuschke